jschmitz/blog/_posts/2023-02-25-first-blog-post-chatgpt-full.md

+---
+layout: post
+title: "First Conversation with ChatGPT"
+date: 2022-01-29 09:59 -0600
+---

+The following are my initial interactions with ChatGPT to attempt to have it finish an initial blog post about building a product using as many AI contributions as feasible.

 **_Jake Schmitz_**

 id like to write a series of blog posts to build a product using AI. the app will be called "Track to Sleep".
 Can you write the first blog post